Yoelaugustan/TrackWise/README.md

 ## Description
 This Expense Tracker is a React Native mobile app built with Expo.
 It lets users record and categorize expenses and income, then view month-by-month summaries with interactive pie charts.
-Authentication and data storage are powered by Supabase (PostgreSQL + Auth + Storage), while file-based routing comes courtesy of Expo Router and charts via react-native-chart-kit.
+Authentication and data storage are powered by Supabase (PostgreSQL + Storage), while file-based routing comes courtesy of Expo Router and charts via react-native-chart-kit.

 ## Features
 - Record Transactions: Add expenses or income, assign to custom categories, and specify amounts and dates.